Using Turbo Components

 Adding Menu Items

-to a list right-click on the list and select Add/Menu Items
+To add a MenuItem to a list right-click on the list and select Add/Menu Items and select from the available options.

-This list is populated by scanning script methods with the [MenuItem]
+This list is populated by scanning script methods with the [MenuItem] attribute.
+You can create your own script method like this:

 [MenuItem("MyMenu/Do Command Example")]